adam-zlatniczki/llcf-test-python/docs/source/index.rst

 Running our test with min-max scaling gives

 >>> llcf_test.conf_ints(X, Y, autoscale="minmax")
-((1.0, 1.0), (0.0, 0.0))
+((1.0, 1.0), (nan, nan))

 Based on these confidence intervals, it seems pointless to introduce tolerance.
 However, if we simply change to rank normalization we get

 >>> llcf_test.conf_ints(X, Y, autoscale="rank")
-((0.998, 1.0), (1.0, 1.0))
+((0.997475, 1.0), (0.998, 1.0))

 In this case, we can accept :math:`H_0` in both directions, we don't even need to allow tolerance.

 It may seem contradicting how a simple linear embedding couldn't be identified with min-max scaling.
 The reason is quite simple though: the qhull implementation of the high-dimensional QuickHull algorithm raises an error when the convex hull that it's building seems to be lower dimensional (in a linear sense) than the space itself.
 In such a case, a nonlinear scaling can help a lot - that's why rank normalization got the job done.
-The techniques discussed in the next section can help identifying such a case as well.
+Another effect at work is that due to the sample size being small, rank normalization introduces some noise-like perturbation as well, widening the confidence intervals.
+The techniques discussed in the next section can help identifying such cases.

 Getting a better understanding of the local properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^